curif/AgeOfJoyQuartzDocumentation/content/Documents/Upgrade/Upgrade from 0.4 to 0.5.md

 It's possible to select cores: [[Cores]]
 ## 0.4 -> 0.5 Change log

-- Player behavior (performance):
+- Player behavior was change to improve the performance:
 	- Cabinets loads only when the player is static in a position close to the cabinet's group.
 Cabinets don't load while the player is walking to do not interrupt the movement.
 But if the cabinet was loaded previously it pop up immediately.
 	- Presentation videos loads when the player are close to the cabinet.
+A picture will take the place of the video when the player is away or looking from the distance.
 - More rooms.
 Some of them are big, with capacity to accommodate more than 40 cabinets.
 - Player can run a preconfigured [[AGEBasic]] program on Room load.
 Use this way to configure the Room (changing movie posters or lighting for example).
 - Movie posters can be customized (change the image poster) using AGEBasic.